-(1) A representative of the Louisiana Department of Health, Office of Behavioral Health, designated by the secretary of the department.
+(1) A representative of the Louisiana Department of Health, office of behavioral health, to be designated by the secretary of the department.

-- (2) A representative of the Governor's Office of Disability Affairs, as designated by the governor. - (3) A representative of the National Alliance on Mental Illness (NAMI) Louisiana Chapter and a patient advocate for mental health, designated by the president of the chapter. - (4) A representative of the Louisiana Psychological Association, as designated by the president of the association. - (5) A representative of the Capital Area Human Services and a patient advocate for mental health, designated by the chair of the board of directors. - (6) A representative of the Louisiana Chiefs of Police Association, designated by the president of the association. - (7) A representative of the Louisiana Sheriffs' Association, designated by the president of the association. - (8) A representative of Louisiana State University Shreveport, designated by the chancellor of the university. - (9) A representative of Ochsner LSU Health Shreveport Monroe Medical Center, designated by the chief executive officer of the medical center. - (10) A representative of Ochsner Medical Center New Orleans, designated by the chief executive officer of the medical center. - (11) A representative of Louisiana's Mental Health Advocacy Service and a patient advocate for mental health, designated by the chief of the board of trustees of the agency.
+(2) A representative of the governor's office of disability affairs, to be designated by the governor.

+(3) A representative of the National Alliance on Mental Illness (NAMI) - Louisiana Chapter and a patient advocate for mental health, to be designated by the president of the chapter.

+(4) A representative of the Louisiana Psychological Association, to be designated by the president of the association.

+(5) A representative of the Capital Area Human Services and a patient advocate for mental health, to be designated by the chair of the board of directors.

+(6) A representative of the Louisiana Association of Chiefs of Police, to be designated by the president of the association.

+(7) A representative of the Louisiana Sheriffs' Association, to be designated by the president of the association.

+(8) A representative of Louisiana State University Shreveport, to be designated by the chancellor of the university.

+(9) A representative of Ochsner LSU Health Shreveport - Monroe Medical Center, to be designated by the chief executive officer of the medical center.

+(10) A representative of Louisiana Children's Medical Center, to be designated by the chief executive officer of the medical center.

+(11) A representative of Louisiana's Mental Health Advocacy Service and a patient advocate for mental health, to be designated by the chief of the board of trustees of the agency.
+(12) A representative of the Tulane University School of Social Work, to be designated by the dean of the school of social work.

+(13) A representative of the Louisiana Fraternal Order of Police, to be designated by the president of the organization.

+(14) A representative of the Louisiana Ambulance Alliance, to be designated by the chief executive officer of the organization.